UF-EEE6778-Fall25/Video-Colorization/README.md

 -  GPU with ≥ 6GB VRAM (recommended for training)
 -  30–40 GB free storage for dataset and extracted videos

-> Note:
+> **Note**:
-Run .py files (e.g., download or training scripts) from the terminal, and .ipynb notebooks from Jupyter Notebook or VS Code Notebook interface.
+-  Run .py files (e.g., download or training scripts) from the terminal, and .ipynb notebooks from Jupyter Notebook or VS Code Notebook interface.

+-  Downloading & extracting the Dataset wil take maximum of 20 minutes.